Azure/AvereSDK/docs/gce_reference.md

 This section gives an overview of how to configure a vfxt.py installation to be able to create Avere clusters in a Google Compute Engine  environment.
 (Note that vfxt.py terms use GCE to indicate Google services and not "GCP", which is a reference to the full Google Cloud Platform product family.)

->Note: Read the [vFXT Installation Guide for Google Cloud Platform](<https://azure.github.io/Avere/#vfxt>) for complete information about the configuration required to create vFXT clusters in the Amazon cloud computing environment.
+**NOTE:** Read the [vFXT Installation Guide for Google Cloud Platform](<https://azure.github.io/Avere/#vfxt>) for complete information about the configuration required to create vFXT clusters in the Amazon cloud computing environment.

 Configuring the GCE environment to allow vfxt.py access includes the following steps: